 Over 16 million happy passengers

 87% of air passengers don’t know their rights or when they are eligible for compensation.
 Don’t be one of them.

 AirHelp helps you

-AirHelp has the most reliable collections of flight data in the world, and it's this data that we use when you check if you’re eligible for compensation.
+AirHelp has one of the most reliable collections of flight data in the world, and it’s this data that we use when you check if you’re eligible for compensation.

 Check your compensation

 Simply submit your details and we’ll run a quick flight check to see if you are entitled to compensation - totally free.

 Know Your Rights

 87% of air travelers are unaware of the rights they have when they fly.
 AirHelp is here to change that.
 We’ll tell you if you’re entitled to compensation, and we’ll help you get it - no matter where in the world you’re traveling.

 If you’re flying from or to a European airport you’re usually protected by some of the strongest air passenger rights anywhere in the world.
 A regulation known as EC 261 says that airlines must compensate their passengers if they disrupt their journey.